 Lack of Nitrogen

 When grown in potting soil mixes and pots that have been fertilized carefully, tomato plants aren't likely to lack for nitrogen.
-However, when they are moved from that controlled location into a soil plot and you didn't test the soil beforehand, you may be planting them unwittingly in an area with low nitrogen, which can cause yellow leaves.
-Adding some organic material or nitrogen fertilizer should help correct the problem.
+However, when they are moved from that controlled location into the garden and you didn't test the soil beforehand, you may be planting them unwittingly in an area with low nitrogen, which can cause yellow leaves on tomato plants.

-Another cause of yellow leaves is early blight.
+Another cause of yellow leaves on tomato plants is early blight.
 This fungus is spread through many different means, and it is important to keep an eye out for it.
 If it shows up on transplanted tomato plants it is likely that the blight had been a problem there previously.

 If you transplant tomatoes into an area where insects already are a problem, they will quickly attack the new food source that you have introduced into their area.
 Many different insects cause yellowing of the leaves as they attack plants.

 Psyllids, also known as jumping plantlice, and aphids are sap-sucking insects that attack tomato leaves and will cause the leaves to turn yellow.
 Look on the bottom of the leaves to see if insects are present and causing the problems.
 Other insects causing leaf yellowing in transplants include spider mites and whiteflies.

 Knock off pests with a blast of water from the hose.
 If it is a severe infestation, consider using an insecticidal soap or neem oil spray.
 Because tomatoes are self-pollinating, you can spray the plants early in the morning and cover with a bedsheet for the day to keep honeybees and other beneficial pollinators away from the freshly-applied insecticide.
 Neem oil dissipates in 45 minutes to an hour, so it won't affect bees by afternoon or the next day.